yz398/Medical-Software-Design/Lectures/PythonFundamentals.md

     - Establishes a minimized storage footprint of packages for each project (though commonly-used packages in many projects will be replicated).
   + `virtualenv` will be used to create virtual environments for each Python project.
-  + :eyes: Make sure that you have `pip` and `virtualenv` installed on your laptop. :eyes"
+  + :eyes: Make sure that you have `pip` and `virtualenv` installed on your laptop. :eyes:
 * Steps towards creating and configuring a virtual environment:
   1. `virtualenv env` (creates a local python virtual environment in `env/`)
   1. `source env/bin/activate` (activate the working environment)